-- (e) Revenue Source.
-Revenue is credited to the Workers' Compensation Fund from a portion of the proceeds of the tax levied under G.S.
+(e) Revenue Source. - Revenue is credited to the Workers' Compensation Fund from a portion of the proceeds of the tax levied under G.S.
 105-228.5(d)(3).
 In addition, every eligible unit and eligible entity that elects to participate shall pay into the Fund an amount set annually by the State Fire and Rescue Commission to ensure that the Fund will be able to meet its payment obligations under this section.
 The amount shall be set as a per capita fixed dollar an amount for each member of the roster of the eligible unit. unit or for each employee or volunteer of an eligible entity, and the amount may vary based on whether an individual is a volunteer, a part-time employee, or a full-time employee.
+If the Fund is projected to not be able to meet its payment obligations under this section within a given year, the State Fire and Rescue Commission shall impose assessments, in addition to the annual amount set, on eligible units and eligible entities so that the Fund may meet its payment obligations.

 The payment shall be made to the State Fire and Rescue Commission on or before July 1 of each year.
-The Commission shall remit the payments it receives to the State Treasurer, who shall credit the payments to the Fund. - (f) The amount of the tax imposed by G.S.
+The Commission shall remit the payments it receives to the State Treasurer, who shall credit the payments to the Fund.

+(f) The amount of the tax imposed by G.S.
 105-228.5(d)(3) credited to the Workers' Compensation Fund shall be the maximum allowed under that statute."